CDRT/mk_docs/docs/ref/bios/settings/thinkstation/cpusetup.md

 1. **Enabled** – Default.
 2. Disabled.

+!!! info ""
-!> When Intel(R) Virtualization Technology is turned off and the following are set to `Disabled` and cannot be changed:<br>  a.
+    When Intel(R) Virtualization Technology is turned off and the following are set to `Disabled` and cannot be changed:<br>  a.
 VT-d Feature<br>  b.
 TxT

 Additional information is available here: [How to enable Virtualization Technology on Lenovo PC computers](https://support.lenovo.com/de/en/solutions/ht500006).